qri-io/rfcs/text/0031-expanded_remove.md

 ### Use the logbook
 Delete actions should examine the history of a logbook to present warnings to a user that help them "clean up" when deleteing stuff.
 As an example: `$ qri remove --all` on a dataset should look for `push` operations and warn user they should `drop` from a list of remotes.

-### rename the `--drop` flag on `qri save`
-The current master branch has a `--drop` flag on the save command for "dropping components of a dataset".
-This RFC repurposes the `--drop` language to be about datasets you don't own, so this flag should be renamed to `--remove`.
-We shouldn't use `--delete`, because the word delete is now reserved for editing history.
+This warning will abort the init operation, but can be ignored with `--force`.

 ### Corner Cases
 There are a few scenarios we should make a point writing tests for:
 * Running amend on a dataset with no commits (no history) is an error
 * a drop request for a dataset name that doesn't exist locally, but _does_ exist on the remote should not error.
 This implies remotes should prefer local reference resolution
-* Remotes _should_ accept altered InitIDs when an owner Pushes to them.
+* Remotes _should_ uniquely identify datasets by their initID, rather than their name, when a new dataset is pushed to them.
+A name can be changed or reused while a initID can not.
 If user creates `b5/population`, pushes, then `delete --all b5/population` locally, then creates a new dataset with the same `b5/population` name, and pushes again, that should work, completely replacing the history

 # Drawbacks
 [drawbacks]: #drawbacks